drosoCode/IPblocker/README.md

-# IP Blocker for Graylog and PFsense
+# IP Blocker for Graylog and OPNsense

-Software to block IPs on pfsense firewall (via [FauxAPI](https://github.com/ndejong/pfsense_fauxap)) based on a gelf stream
+Software to block IPs on OPNsense firewall based on a gelf stream

 ## Installation
  - Import db.sql in your database system (Maria DB recommanded)